 In terms of the significance and hypothesis testing, competitive information sharing had p value 0.022 which is less than 0.05.
-It beta coefficient (0.277) is positive.
+It beta coefficient (0.285) is positive.
 Therefore, it can be inferred that competitive information sharing has a positive significant effect on performance of commercial banks.
+Hence, the study rejects the null hypothesis and accepts the alternative hypothesis that competitive information sharing has significant effect on performance of commercial banks.
 The finding contradicts Thuo, (2016) whose study established an insignificant negative relation between credit information sharing assets quality and banks' performance in financial perspective.

 Credit scoring had p value (p=0.026) which is less than 0.05.
-The beta coefficient (0.164) is positive.
+The beta coefficient (0.257) is positive.
 This can be interpreted that credit scoring has a positive and significant effect on performance of commercial banks.
+Thus, the study rejects the null hypothesis and accept an alternative one that credit scoring has significant effect on performance of commercial banks.
 The finding contradicts Muturi (2014) who concluded that there was a negative relationship between credit scoring practices and nonperforming loans.
-The finding further contradicts with Mutie (2006) whose results indicated a strong negative relationship between credit scoring practices and nonperforming loans with a correlation.
+The finding further contradicts with Mutie (2006) whose results indicated a strong negative relationship between credit scoring practices and nonperforming loans.